zsitro/webpack-multipage-website-boilerplate/README.md

 - [x] Add `z-index` scale?
 - [x] Update autoprefixer parameter for iOS in `gulpfile.js`
 - [ ] Refactor classnames to camelcase if there's any

+## License

+- MIT for all, except the svg folder's content, which is for my personal use only.